 The main purpose of all dependability analyses is to improve the design by providing timely feedback to the designer, to reduce risks within the processes used to realize the products and to verify conformance to the specified dependability requirement.

-The analyses identified in clauses 6.4.2 to 6.4.4 shall be:

-conducted as required by the contract,

-tailored to match the generic requirements on each project,

-taking into account the hardware, software and human functions comprising the system.
+The analyses shall be conducted as per DRL and in accordance with the requirements from clauses 6.4.2 to 6.4.4 , accounting for the hardware, software and human functions comprising the system.

-As it is not possible to quantitatively assess the software functions, only a qualitative assessment can be made as the dependability of software is influenced by the software development process.
+1 As it is not possible to quantitatively assess the software functions, only a qualitative assessment can be made as the dependability of software is influenced by the software development process.

-A set of analyses selected from clauses 6.4.2 to 6.4.4 shall be defined as part of the contract requirement.
+2 ECSS-Q-HB-30-03 is a guideline for Human Dependability Analysis.

+<<deleted>>

 Reliability analyses